An overview of the Local Coastal Program Update can be viewed here.

 Derived from the California Coastal Act, these principles should help to focus the public dialogue on adaptation strategies.
 The project team looks forward to working with stakeholders to ensure that these principles are reflected in the AP and its long-term implementation.
 The state agencies listed below are responsible for the development of the Sea Level Rise document and for more information regarding the agency's goals and visions see the links below.

-Responses to the initial online surveys for residents and visitors have been posted to the project webpage.
+Responses to the initial online surveys for residents and visitors can be accessed at the links below.
 Launched roughly a year ago, the surveys generated over 1,100 responses (more than 700 responses to the resident survey and more than 400 responses to the visitor survey).

 The resident survey posed questions about commercial goods and services available in the coastal area, the potential impacts of sea level rise, positive changes occurring in the area over the past 15 to 20 years, current challenges, and what the future may hold.
 The visitor survey solicited input on reasons for visiting the coastal area, duration of stay, accommodations, modes of travel, and visitor demographics.